-The nature of language is that it is often imprecise; words have different connotations in different contexts, so we must carefully consider both the local and global context of Scripture when wrestling with any particular text.
-God generally says things in many different ways, so when looking at one context on a topic, compare scripture with scripture and look carefully at related contexts, counter examples and proof texts.
+The nature of language is that it is often imprecise; words have different connotations in different contexts, so we must carefully consider both the local and the entire context of Scripture when wrestling with any particular text.
+God generally says things in many different ways, so when looking at one context on a topic, compare scripture with scripture and look carefully at related contexts and counter examples as well as proposed proof texts.
 In theology, a text out of context is a pretext.
 Just because a word can mean a certain thing, doesn’t mean it does mean this in a given context.

 I find wholesome theology a rare thing; I’ve never yet read a doctrinal statement which did not, in my view, evidently violate some portion of the Word of God.
 I could certainly be wrong, most likely am somewhere, and would love to know where so I could correct it.
-But I’m not surprised at finding so little understanding of God in religion, in our world.
+But I’m not surprised at finding so little understanding of God in religion.
 So few seek to know Him as He is.
 (Php 2:21)

 In summary, to rightly divide the Word of God, the interpretation:

 – must not contradict any other scripture; we must be able to reconcile the interpretation with all of scripture without doing injustice to the context and/or grammar of any other biblical passage.

 – must not force the grammar of the passage at hand or deviate from the plain meaning of all the words in the text, unless:

 —–[A] doing so would necessarily be inconsistent with the immediate context, and

 —–[B] a special/unique definition is reasonably required and/or understood from history and/or the larger context which validates and supports the wording of the immediate context.